 You can see the exact location of the zoo on the map below:

-It’s open every single day of the year except the 25th December, however there are some things to note about their closing times.
+It’s open every single day of the year even the 25th december and 1st january, however there are some things to note about their closing times.

 It’s usually open 9.30AM until 5PM but certain animal enclosures can close sooner or later than that.
 Some for example close 45 minutes BEFORE the official zoo closing time due to the individual needs of the animals.

 The last entrance to the zoo is 60 minutes before the closing time so make sure you get there with plenty of time to see all the animals and exhibits.